-If you want a refund because of coronavirus
+If you want a refund for travel because of coronavirus

-You should check the website of the business or service you’re worried about or any emails you’ve received from them.
-They might have changed their normal rules to help you.
+You should check the website of the company you booked with or any emails you’ve received from them.
+They might have a coronavirus refund policy.

-You’ll automatically have the right to a refund if your booking was for either:
+You’ll automatically have the right to a refund if your booking was for:

 If your booking was for something else, check the terms and conditions to find out if you’re entitled to a refund and how long it should take.

-If you want to cancel a future booking
+If you want to cancel your booking but it's still going ahead

 You can find out if your travel is affected by coronavirus restrictions on the Welsh government website.

 If the company won’t give you a refund, it’s usually better to wait and see if they cancel the booking later.
-If they cancel the booking, they’ll have to refund you.
+If they cancel the booking, they should refund you.

 If you’re offered a voucher instead of a refund

 It’s usually best to ask for a refund instead - you should contact the company you booked with and ask.
-They have to give you a refund if you’re entitled to one - for example, if they cancelled your travel.
+They should give you a refund if they cancelled your travel.

 If you’re thinking of accepting a voucher, check the terms and conditions, including: